pulumi/docs/reference/pkg/nodejs/@pulumi/azure/appservice/index.md

 ```

 Should the App Service Slot send session affinity cookies, which route client requests in the same session to the same instance?
-Changing this forces a new resource to be created.

 <h3 class="pdoc-member-header">
 <a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-azure/blob/master/sdk/nodejs/appservice/slot.ts#L44">property connectionStrings</a>